LethalCompanyModding/Enhancer/README.md

 A Mod for Lethal Company to make the game more enjoyable alone or in small groups

 ## Configurable Settings
+*  Protect your scrap: Can keep scrap after a party wipe, either all of it or random amounts.
 *  Start with suits unlocked: Spawns the Green and Hazard suits at game start.
 (Still have to pay for the PJ suit)
 *  Always Show Terminal: keeps the ship terminal from closing on exit.
 Good for watching the output from "view monitor"
 *  Random Company Prices: by default the game uses a linear scaling price structure to have a proper risk/reward for holding on to your items after each run.
 If you're using this mod to extend the number of days per quota you must either set a minimum company price or use this option or the price will go negative.
 The random price will use in-game information when rolling such as the Company "mood" and how many days are left in the Quota.
 Despite the Sigurd